wwsalmon/youtube-liberation/README.md

 ![](icon-256.png)

 # YouTube Liberation
+Watch only what you want, not what YouTube endlessly feeds you.
 A chrome extension to liberate you from the infinite distraction cycle of YouTube.

 ## How to use